 For example, if you want to make going to the gym a regular part of your routine, start by going three days a week versus six.
 If you want to read more, start by reading just 10 pages a day versus jumping right in to the whole book.
 Small wins equal big results!

 We all do it.
 We all make mistakes and get off track at some point.
 The difference between successful people and the average Joe is that the successful ones get back on track as quickly as possible.
 They recognize what went wrong and they learn from it to make sure it doesn’t happen again.
 One mess-up has been proven to have no measurable impact on the long-term progress of your work.
 When working toward a goal you must rid yourself of the “all or nothing” mentality because we should be striving for progress, not perfection.
 You just need to be consistent, not perfect.
 Focus on building the identity of someone who never misses a habit twice.
 Over time, progress is how you will earn that result you have been craving.

 We have all been told that patience is a virtue and, in this case, learning to be patient is perhaps the most important step of all.
 Good things do not happen overnight; good things take both time and effort.
 Do things you can sustain, and you will be shocked at the incredible progress you make when you are both consistent and patient.

-Ready to build some healthy habits in 2020?
+Ready to build some healthy habits?
 We are challenging you to 30 days of consistency.
 Join us today and hold yourself accountable by downloading our consistency calendar.